Can JetBlue Airways Corporation (JBLU) Remain Competitive?

 JBLU’s Market Performance

-JBLU stocks went up by 0.25% for the week, with a monthly drop of -10.72% and a quarterly performance of -6.37%, while its annual performance rate touched -45.99%.
-The volatility ratio for the week stands at 2.80% while the volatility levels for the past 30 days are set at 3.29% for JetBlue Airways Corporation.
-The simple moving average for the period of the last 20 days is -0.21% for JBLU stocks with a simple moving average of -30.71% for the last 200 days.
+JBLU stocks went down by -2.74% for the week, with a monthly drop of -6.21% and a quarterly performance of -4.45%, while its annual performance rate touched -46.39%.
+The volatility ratio for the week stands at 3.23% while the volatility levels for the past 30 days are set at 3.29% for JetBlue Airways Corporation.
+The simple moving average for the period of the last 20 days is 1.60% for JBLU stocks with a simple moving average of -29.70% for the last 200 days.

 Analysts’ Opinion of JBLU